A11YChi/meetup-event-logistics/README.md

 * YouTube Live Stream URL (see above)
 Carmin will provide a confirmation with the name and contact information of the remote captioner.
 If confirmation is not received by the RSVP deadline date, follow-up with Carmin for confirmation.

+*Note:* McDonalds sponsors the live captions for our meetup.
+Its best to check our balance with ACS (see Google sheet on shared Google Drive) prior to scheduling the live caption services.
+Remote live captions cost $100 for 60 mins.
+If we are running low, we need to contact Sheri at McDonalds well in advance of the event so approvals and processing can be completed.

 ## Day of Meetup Event

 ## Post Meetup Event